Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 - When all administrative appeals have been exhausted and the only option left is a lawsuit against the insurance company.

-Our office is most commonly contacted at this stage of the long-term disability claim process.
+Our office is most commonly contacted to help with the administrative appeal stage of the long-term disability claim process.

 Most claimants call us when either: (a) the initial application/claim has been denied or (b) the claim has been wrongfully cut-off (in other words, benefits have stopped).
 Oftentimes, benefits are terminated after two years when the disability insurance policy switches from evaluating the claim under an “own occupation” standard to an “any occupation” standard.